L-oris/pkg-config-vscode/README.md

 ./demo
 ```

-All working fine so far.
+The application is (hopefully) going to start as expected.

-VSCode, however, won't be able to provide any type definition yet, and will be complaining with a message similar to `#include errors detected.
+VSCode, however, will be complaining with a message along the lines of `#include errors detected.
 Please update your includePath.`.

-To overcome the issue, `cd` into the project main directory and run:
+That's what `pkg-config-vscode` is going to fix; `cd` in the project root and run:

 ```sh
 pkg-config-vscode gtk+-3.0
 ```

-It's going to create a new json file at `.vscode/c_cpp_properties.json` with all the new things you need.
+The program is going to create a new json file at `.vscode/c_cpp_properties.json` with enough settings to make IntelliSense happy.
+Ready to go!